r1g023/nodeExpress-graphQL/README.md

 # **Login**

-Once registered, log in using your credentials:
+**Once registered, log in using your credentials:**

-Send a POST request to [http://localhost:5000/graphql/auth/](http://localhost:5000/graphql/auth/) within the GraphQL playground.
+Navigate to [http://localhost:5000/graphql/auth/](http://localhost:5000/graphql/auth/) within the GraphQL playground.

 Use the following mutation: